faiz1004/faiz1004/README.md

 ---

 ### 🏆 Achievements
-- ⭐ Built **Style Ace**, an online clothing store using WordPress.
+- ⭐ Built **Dailyfy Hub**, an online Stationery store using JavaScript.
-- 🌟 Created **News Hippo**, a React-based news website.
+- 🌟 Created **Article Summarizer**, a React-based news website.
-- 📦 Developed an all-in-one e-commerce platform, **Marhaba Chikan**.
+- 📦 Developed an all-in-one e-commerce platform, **Shop-House**.
-- ✅ Completed an internship at Cloudfort Technologies as a MERN stack developer.
+- ✅ Completed an internship at Cloudfort Technologies as a Web developer.

 ---